MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/events/spooky_jam_2018.md

 If you do not want to be eligible for winning one of the prizes, you can ask a member of MMD staff (preferably Darkhax) to remove your name from the draw.
 If the winner of a prize declines, or does not accept it within a week, another participant who is eligible will be randomly selected.

 ## Submissions
-Submissions will officially open once the event has started.
-Submissions must be made before the end of the event.
-You are allowed to upload your submissions to other sites like CurseForge before the event has ended.
-Please try to submit only one version of your mod through our submission process to help us avoid duplicate or incorrect entries.
-The submission process will also require you to give MMD the necesary permissions to host and distribute your submission as part of a modpack.
-This document will be modified with specific info on how to submit your project after the event has started.
+Submissions can be made by leaving a comment on [this](https://gist.github.com/darkhax/a8c619d2597383e47166f98dbb98616b) page with the requested info.
+Submissions must be made before the end of the 14th of October.
+Please try to only submit one version of your mod to help avoid confusion and additional work.
+Once your submission has been reviewed, we will update the list of submissions to include your entry.

 Please check out #spookyjam for further announcements and discussion!